barryclark/jekyll-now/temp.md

 also make sure that `BUILD_SHARED_LIBS` is set to `ON`.

+---

 💡 Given that building OpenCV takes time, anywhere between 15 minutes and +60 minutes depending on your configuration, the selected OpenCV modules, …, it's a good idea to first do a minimal build to check that eveything is OK.

+You can unselect all others `BUILD_opencv_*` entries and selectevely re-enable them later if you need those features.
+And realistically, you will need additional modules to unleash the power of OpenCV.

+---

 The following OpenCV modules are the bare minimum to use OpenCV and the Java bindings.